Modern Vectors of Economic Oppression Housing

 - What zoning codes in your neighborhood affect whether people of color live there?

-- Are their any Black families living on your block?
+- Are there any non-white families living on your block?
 How well do you know them?